 Many near the tail end are barely worth watching, but who cares, the first 10 seasons or so were golden.
 Many will argue the “Who Shot Mr. Burns?” episode jumped the shark but it continued to be great for many years, and even today, an occasional episode does good and doesn’t make you pine for the good ol’ days.
 (Admittedly rare.)

 The Simpsons might be the greatest thing ever put on TV.
 Conservatives hated it (of course, because they hate everything) and it was considered crude trash by the cultured gentry of yesteryear.

 Today, it’s a cultural cornerstone to a whole generation (X?) and the episodes have not only aged well but somehow remain eerily relevant.
 (See The Cartridge Family.)

-Let’s say your a happenin’ person with a life and will only have time for 25 episodes.
+Let’s say you’re a happenin’ person with a life and will only have time for 25 episodes.
 Set your DVRs for these 25 — whether seeing them for the first time or revisiting, they embody what The Simpsons did best: snark, humor, commentary, and cultural criticism.
 (Too lazy to put them in particular order.)

 - Simpsons Roasting on an Open Fire (S1E1!)

 - The Cartridge Family

 - City of New York vs. Homer Simpson

 - Lisa the Vegetarian